jupyterhub/jupyterhub/docs/source/reference/api-only.md

 ![Binder launch form](../images/binderhub-form.png)

 **When a launch is requested:**

 1. An image is built, if necessary
-2. A temporary user is created,
+2. A temporary user is created
 3. A server is launched for that user, and
 4. When running, users are redirected to an already running server with an auth token in the URL
 5. After the session is over, the user is deleted